zhucheng725/TensorRT3-errors-1/README.md

 Because my py is 3.6 and python in TensorRT3 release is 3.5.

-And the path is in your anaconda path such as :
+To change 35 to 36 in your anaconda paths:

 (1):/home/zhu/anaconda3/lib/python3.6/site-packages/tensorrt/infer: _nv_infer_bindings.cpython-36m-x86_64-linux-gnu.so